rohanfp/project-cheetah/README.md

 - Scraper lambda container to *pass* a request for scraping if its using an *avoidable IP*

 ### Instructions
-- Please run the follow steps in terminal.
+- Please run the following steps in terminal.
 ```
     cd project-cheetah
     python3 -m venv venv